 Describe the course evaluation process.
 Describe how all students have been given the possibility to give their opinions on the course.
 Describe how aspects regarding gender, and disabled students are investigated.

 We have used the following method:

-1. Course committee meetings.
-Two students volunteered to be part of the committee in the beginning of the course, one from CINTE and one from TCOMK.
-We had two meetings: one halfway through the course, and the other at the end of the course.
-2. In the middle of the course, we performed a battery evaluation (a special form of mid-term evaluation).
+- 1. Course committee meetings.
+Two students volunteered to be part of the committee in the beginning of the course.
+We had two meetings: one halfway through the course, and the other at the end of the course. - 2.
+In the middle of the course, we performed a battery evaluation (a special form of mid-term evaluation).
 All students were asked to give feedback (pros and cons) using mentimeter during a lecture break.
-We then summarized all answers and presented a summary of the answers at the next lecture (and, published the summary on Canvas).

-3. At the end of the course, we sent out the LEQ form to all students.

-4. The students were encouraged to send emails directly to the course responsible and/or examiner with feedback.
+We then summarized all answers and presented a summary of the answers at the next lecture (and, published the summary on Canvas). - 3.
+At the end of the course, we sent out the LEQ form to all students. - 4.
+The students were encouraged to send emails directly to the course responsible and/or examiner with feedback.

-We try to encourage students from different programs with different background to take part in the course committee.
-This year, we had one male and one female student in the committee.
+We try to encourage students from different programs with different background to take part in the course committee